Auto-crop after Distortion Correction

 After correcting distortion with the Lens Correction module, black areas can often appear around the edges of the image, especially the corners.
 Obviously this is an unavoidable side effect.
 However, I suggest the image be automatically cropped to the maximum usable area if such an artifact occurs and cropping hasn't been already set manually.
 This is the typical behavior in other software such as Aftershot Pro.

-#1 Updated by Johannes Hanika almost 7 years ago
+#1 Updated by Johannes Hanika over 7 years ago

 - Status changed from New to Closed: invalid